 Keep in mind that if you are leasing a vehicle or financing a vehicle through a lender, comprehensive insurance may be required to shield the “true” vehicle owner (the lender) from risk.

-This type of car insurance covers damage to your own property in the event that a collision is “your fault” or took place without any drivers around.
+Collision car insurance covers damage to your own property if a collision is “your fault” or took place without any drivers around.
 If you spill hot coffee in your lap and veer into a telephone pole, collision insurance will be the only way to have the resulting repairs covered.
 Likewise, if you misjudge a turn and crash, your liability insurance will (in most situations) cover the other driver but not your own vehicle, which requires a separate collision policy.

 Buying collision insurance is a luxury product of sorts.
 You’ll want it when you own a vehicle that would be expensive to repair or replace, but not for the average older vehicle with more than 80k or so miles.

 Always calculate the Actual Cash Value (ACV) of your vehicle when making the final decision.
 If your premiums for a year or two of collision coverage exceed the value of the vehicle, then the extra coverage probably is not worth it.
 On the other hand, if you bought a 10-year old Mercedes or BMW, parts for repairs can be quite expensive despite the age of the vehicle.